devopsmadeeasy1/gitpracticerepo/README.md

 # gitpracticerepo
-practice commands for git uses
+ipractice commands for git uses i made some changes to face problems